Skye-XD/desktop-icons-ng/README.md

 - [x] Minimized use of Gtk.StyleContext as it is being depriciated, no only used to detect and set rubberband color.

 - [x] Fix Drag and Drop with X11 yet again.
-Alt key modifier does not work in X11.
+There were spurious icons on drag in X11, and dragItem would be set to null before the drag was completed.
+Alt key modifier unfortunately now does not work in X11.

+- [x] When a  file is dragged to trash or to another folder on the desktop or a window in Gnome Files, right click undo action now restores the file to it's previous position.

+- [x] Drag icon offset on Wayland now works correctly.

 **KNOWN ISSUES**